Who Wants to Be a Millionaire (American game show): Summary

 The original American version premiered on ABC on August 16, 1999, as part of a two-week daily special event hosted by Regis Philbin.
-After this and a second two-week event aired in November 1999, ABC commissioned a regular series that launched on January 9, 2000, and ran until June 27, 2002.
+A second two-week event aired in November 1999, after which ABC commissioned a regular series that launched on January 9, 2000, and ran until June 27, 2002.
 Philbin hosted the entire run of the original network series as well as two additional special event series that aired on ABC in 2004 and 2009.

 A daily version of Millionaire produced for syndication began airing on September 16, 2002, and was initially hosted by Meredith Vieira.
 Cedric the Entertainer took over the show in 2013 following Vieira's departure, with Terry Crews replacing him in 2014.
 The final host of the syndicated series was Chris Harrison, who took over from Crews in 2015 and hosted until the show was canceled, with the finale airing on May 31, 2019.

-On January 8, 2020, seven months after the cancellation was announced, ABC renewed the show for a 20th Anniversary season, hosted by Jimmy Kimmel (who is also a co-executive producer of the show) with celebrity contestants.
-The anniversary season premiered on April 8, 2020, and its success led to the show being renewed for a second season with Kimmel, which premiered on October 18, 2020.
-On May 3, 2024, ABC renewed the show for a 25th Anniversary season after a three-year hiatus, which premiered on July 10, 2024.
-On April 22, 2025, it was announced that the revival would be renewed for a fourth season, and would once again consist of a pair of two celebrity contestants playing for $1 million.
-The fourth season premiered on July 23, 2025.
+On January 8, 2020, seven months after the cancellation was announced, ABC announced that the show would be revived in primetime for a 20th Anniversary season, hosted by Jimmy Kimmel (who is also a co-executive producer of the show) with celebrity contestants.
+The anniversary season premiered on April 8, 2020, and its success led to the show being renewed for a second season, which premiered on October 18, 2020, with the last episode airing March 21, 2021.

+In May 2024, ABC renewed the show for a 25th Anniversary season after a three-year hiatus, premiering on July 10, 2024; ABC subsequently renewed the revival for a fourth season in 2025 and a fifth season in 2026.